-Meet Dr. T — An Advocate for Aligning Women’s Sexual and Reproductive Health
+Meet Dr. T — Aligning Women’s Sexual & Reproductive Health

 Dr. Tlaleng Mofokeng is a medical doctor, sexual and reproductive health rights expert, and AlignMNH Steering Committee member.
 Her expertise spans public health, comprehensive sexuality education, training and facilitation, and content production.
 She is a board member of several initiatives including the Safe Abortion Action Fund and the Global Advisory Board for Sexual Health and Wellbeing, and also serves as a Special Rapporteur on the right to health as appointed by the United Nations Human Rights Office of the High Commissioner.